Scriptifer/Linactux/README.md

 # Linactux (beta)
-**It is still recommended to use a USB to switch from Windows to Linux, this tool should be used if too many options have been exhausted.**
+**It is still recommended to use a USB to switch from Windows to Linux, this tool should be used if too many options have been exhausted, this tool hasn't been yet tested on bare metal!**

 Switch from Windows to Linux without a USB.

-This has only been tested on a Windows VM, not on bare metal!

 # Instructions - Windows
 1. Download an ISO for your preferred Linux distribution.